epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-05-11-xmonad-with-conkyless-dzen.markdown

 ## Removing Conky Dependency between XMonad and Dzen2

-Conky is completely unnecessary, and you can replace conky with simple while-sleep-do bash script.
+Conky is completely unnecessary, and you can replace conky with simple <code>while sleep do</code> bash script.

 {% highlight bash %}
  $ while sleep 1; do date +'%a %b %d %H:%M:%S'; done | \